PhD, LLM, mag. iur.

 Biography

-Dr Nevena Jevremović is a Lecturer in Commercial Law at the University of Aberdeen.
-Her research explores the structural relationship between (private) law, power, and capital in international trade and investment.
+Dr Nevena Jevremović is a Lecturer in Law at the University of Aberdeen.
+Through, primarily, a socio-legal approach, her research explores the structural relationship between (private) law, power, and capital in international trade and investment.

 Internal Memberships